 The point is: You have choices of surfing apps with the Apple Watch.

 Can you get the Apple Watch wet?

-Which Apple Watch band is good for surfing?
+Which Apple watch band is best for surfing?

 Apple Watch Bands on Amazon

 Apple Watch Series 3 and Series 5 Reviewed

 We think both the Series 3 and the Series 5 Apple Watches are a great choice as your go to surfing watch.